ankurhanda/sunrgbd-meta-data/README.md

 - Move the first 5050 files in ``test`` directory
 ``mv ../img-00[0-4]*.png test && mv ../img-0050[0-4]*.png test && mv ../img-005050.png test``
 and remaining in ``train`` directory ``mv ../img-*.png train``.
-- If you need to create a ``.txt`` file with names of corresponding rgbs and labels, follow this ``paste sunrgbd_rgb_files.txt -d' ' sunrgbd_labels37_files.txt`` where ``sunrgbd_rgb_files.txt`` contains the names of the rgb files and similarly for ``sunrgbd_labels37_files.txt``
+- If you need to create a ``.txt`` file with names of corresponding rgbs and labels, please follow this ``paste sunrgbd_rgb_files.txt -d' ' sunrgbd_labels37_files.txt`` where ``sunrgbd_rgb_files.txt`` contains the names of the rgb files and similarly for ``sunrgbd_labels37_files.txt``

 ## How do I compute the DHA features?